REAL ESTATE EXPERIENCE

-I continued with the Realtors for several more years, serving on the SEVRAR Legal Committee and Education Committee.
-People at SEVRAR encouraged me to open my own real estate school, which I did in 2009.
+I continued with the Realtors until the end of 2012, serving on the SEVRAR Legal Committee and Education Committee.
+People in the Education Committee encouraged me to open my own real estate school, which I did in 2009.
 Then in 2010, I got my dream job teaching online at Mesa Community College.

 I have real estate sales agent license and real estate instructors license, and continue to take care of property.
-I also have a master's degree and based my thesis on whether to use art therapy with juvenile delinquents.
+I also have a master's degree and based my thesis on whether to use creative art as therapy for juvenile delinquents.
 Besides real estate, I spend the rest of my time on writing and public speaking.
 You can look me up on Amazon.com or Google.

 New Life for a 2.75 Acre Waterfront Community

 Renovation Project of a Worthy 1975 Multifamily Condominium Community

 After having this on the list for several years, the board approved lamps from Lowes home store that fit our tastes and our budget.
 We bought a total of sixty-one fixtures.

 Here's our old hardware, notice all the various styles of lamps that had accumulated over thirty-five years.
 Now all the fixtures match and all the bulbs are fluorescent or LED.
 This has lowered our utility bill.

 April 12, 2011

 Good news for the community!
 We got beautiful new parking lots!

 We replaced our five worst curbs in the parking lot.